China had a record $1.2 trillion trade surplus in 2025, as exports rose 6.6% in December

 A prolonged property downturn in China after the authorities cracked down on excessive borrowing, triggering defaults by many developers, is still weighing on consumer confidence and domestic demand.

+One of its main strategies has been to pay subsidies to encourage people to discard old appliances and vehicles and replace them with newer, more energy efficient models.

+“We expect domestic demand growth to stay tepid,” said Rong of BNP Paribas.
+“In fact, the policy boost to domestic demand looks weaker than last year -- in particular the fiscal subsidy program for consumer goods.”

-Gary Ng, a senior economist at French investment bank Natixis, forecasts that China’s exports will grow about 3% in 2026, slightly less than the about 5% growth in 2025.
-He expects the trade surplus to remain above $1 trillion this year.
+Gary Ng, a senior economist at French investment bank Natixis, forecasts that China’s exports will grow about 3% in 2026, less than the 5.5% growth in 2025.
+With slow import growth, he expects China's trade surplus to remain above $1 trillion this year.